postpostmodern/socket2me-server/README.md

 A simple Ruby-based HTTPS-to-local tunnel using a Rack WebSocket server and a Ruby client.

+> [!WARNING]
+> This is a nacent experiment.
+There may be security issues.
+Use at your own risk.

 ## Server

 - Runs on port 5050 behind nginx.
 See `server/nginx.example.conf`.